Citywide Opportunity for Teens: Community Arts Reporting Program

 Arts Angle Vantage launched an unprecedented opportunity for teens with its Arts Angle Vantage Community Arts Reporting Program this spring.

 Our local organization, dedicated to elevating art, journalism and youth voices as part of civic participation, is collaborating with Louisville Metro Government's Parks and Recreation and Fund for the Arts with an opportunity to report on creative endeavors evolving in the city’s community centers as part of the inaugural HeARTs initiative.

-Each participant will attend seven sessions over a five-week period and be awarded a certificate upon completion.
+Each participant will attend six sessions over a six-week period and be awarded a certificate upon completion.
 This opportunity is open to high school sophomores, juniors and seniors.

 HeARTs — launched in 2022 by the Mayor of Metro Louisville — partners with Fund for the Arts and Louisville Orchestra to offer programs throughout the community.
 This initiative aims to bring the healing power of the arts and incorporate local artists’ and organizations’ strengths to nurture unity in our community.